How to figure out what is wrong with your telescope when the

 may be intermittent, or may always be the case.

 How do you figure out the source of the distortion?
+Is the

 I hope